What is Email Archiving?

 Email is one of the most important means of global communication.
 But while we face a constantly growing volume of emails, information sent by email is generally not stored anywhere else, but simply remains in the mailboxes of the users.
-In addition, companies around the world are facing a growing number of regulations on email compliance (e.g. HIPAA and FERPA in the United States or GoBD in Germany), eDiscovery and other legislation which they have to meet.
+In addition, companies around the world are facing a growing number of compliance requirements (e.g. HIPAA and FERPA in the United States or GoBD in Germany).
 Many managing directors of small and medium-sized companies ask themselves how they can meet these challenges with the help of email archiving and what exactly needs to be archived.
 But what does the term ‘email archiving’ actually mean and what advantages does it offer for you?

 The challenge of email management